This event is now full. Please register here for the wait list

 Substantial work has been undertaken in the field of behavioural finance to explore the psychological factors affecting investment decisions made by individuals.
 In contrast, “behavioural” factors (such as politics or human psychology) affecting decisions and actions made by institutional investors, such as insurers or pension schemes, are less understood.
-The IFoA has commissioned research into how institutional investors make investment decisions which will be completed by early 2019.
-This could be significant for investment committees of insurance companies and pension schemes.
+The IFoA has commissioned research through its Actuarial Research Centre (ARC) into how institutional investors make investment decisions which is due to be completed this year.
+These results could be significant for investment committees of insurance companies and pension schemes.

 - product design, marketing, and customer service - fair and unfair practices

 This event could be significant for product design teams, investment committees of insurance companies and pension schemes, and of course NEDs and Boards.

 Dr Greg B Davies, PHD will be Chairing this event.

 Greg is a specialist in applied behavioural finance, decision science, impact investing, and financial wellbeing.
 He started the banking world’s first behavioural finance team at Barclays in 2006, which he led for a decade.
 In 2017 he joined Oxford Risk to lead the development of behavioural decision support software to help people make the best possible financial decisions.
 Greg holds a PhD in Behavioural Decision Theory from Cambridge; has held academic affiliations at UCL, Imperial College, and Oxford; and is author of Behavioral Investment Management.Greg is also Chair of Sound and Music, the UK’s national charity for new music, and the creator of Open Outcry, a ‘reality opera’ premiered in London in 2012, creating live performance from a functioning trading floor.

 This event will have three segments followed by general Q&A and discussion.

 - Kathy Byrne will introduce the history and current status of actuaries’ exploration of behavioural influences on decision-making, particularly by customers